 - The OIV has continued work on the differentiation of substances already permitted by the OIV from substances used as additives or as processing aids, particularly with regard to glutathione (Resolution OIV-OENO 567B1-2018) and tannins (Resolution OIV-OENO 567C-2018).
 This distinction will help to establish better harmonisation among the international organisations and to facilitate the international trade of grape wines.

 Decisions on Specifications of Oenological Products

-The following monographs were added to the International Oenological Codex, in particular:
+The following monographs have been added to the International Oenological Codex, in particular:

-- A monograph on glutathione that supplements the oenological practice (Resolution OIV-OENO 571-2017).
+- The monograph on yeasts with guaranteed glutathione levels (Resolution OIV-OENO 603-2018), which supplements the oenological practice.
 Glutathione is used for its antioxidant properties that can fight against oxidation phenomena in musts and wines and protect aromatic compounds.
-Detailed specifications accompany this monograph, including that of the reduced glutathione content, which should be greater than 98%.
+Detailed specifications accompany this monograph, including those regarding the reduced glutathione, cysteine and gamma-glutamylcysteine contents.